Cray-HPE/docs-csm/operations/network/management_network/firmware/update_management_network_firmware.md

 - Access to the switches.
 - Firmware in a location that the switches can reach.

-Aruba firmware can be found in the HFP package provided with the Shasta release.
+Aruba firmware can be found in the HFP package provided with the HPE Cray EX release.
 Dell and Mellanox firmware must be downloaded from the manufacturer.

 ## Switch Firmware